ceph/ceph-ansible/docs/source/dev/index.rst

 If a change should be backported to a ``stable-*`` Git branch:

-- Mark your PR with the GitHub label "Backport" so we don't lose track of it.
+- Mark your pull request with the GitHub label "Backport" so we don't lose track of it.
 - Fetch the latest updates into your clone: ``git fetch``
 - Determine the latest available stable branch:
   ``git branch -r --list "origin/stable-[0-9].[0-9]" | sort -r | sed 1q``
-- Create a new local branch for your PR, based on the stable branch:
+- Create a new local branch for your pull request, based on the stable branch:
   ``git checkout --no-track -b my-backported-change origin/stable-3.0``
 - Cherry-pick your change: ``git cherry-pick -x (your-sha1)``
 - Create a new pull request against the ``stable-3.0`` branch.
-- Ensure that your PR's title has the prefix "backport:", so it's clear to reviewers what this is about.
+- Ensure that your pull requests's title has the prefix "backport:", so it's clear to reviewers what this is about.
-- Add a comment in your backport PR linking to the original (master) PR.
+- Add a comment in your backport pull request linking to the original (master) pull request.

 All changes to the stable branches should land in master first, so we avoid regressions.